aistairc/rnng-pytorch/README.md

 - I recomment to use `adam` optimizer instead of `sgd`.
 Although the original paper reports the results with SGD, I found that Adam works much more stable for this implementation.
 - `--lr` and `--dropout` have a large impact on the performance and should be tuned on each dataset.
-- Training becomes faster by a larger batch size (e.g., `--batch_size 128`) but the impact to final performance is not fully investigated.
+- Training becomes faster by a larger batch size (e.g., `--batch_size 128`) but the impact to the final performance is not fully investigated.
 For modest amount of data (e.g., English PTB, ~1M tokens), `--batch_size 64` seems to work well.
 - `--fixed_stack` is always recommended.
 Without this, the training will be done by the older code that is not fully tensorized and thus slow.

 ### Parsing strategies

-The above example specifies `--strategy top_down`, which means a parse tree is predicted by completely top-down.
-In addition to this, we also provide in-order strategy (`--strategy in_order`), which is almost the same as the left-corner strategy in [Kuncoro et al. (2018)](https://www.aclweb.org/anthology/P18-1132/).
+The above example specifies `--strategy top_down`, which means a parse tree is predicted completely top-down.
+In addition to this, we also provide the in-order strategy (`--strategy in_order`), which is almost the same as the left-corner strategy in [Kuncoro et al. (2018)](https://www.aclweb.org/anthology/P18-1132/).
+Terminological issue: I use the term "in-order" to mean "arc-standard left-corner", signifying the difference from "arc-eager left-corner".

 ## Evaluation
 We provide word-synchronous beam search and [particle filter](https://www.aclweb.org/anthology/D19-1106/) for search method at test time.
-These allows to obtain 1-best parse as well as perplexity as a fully-incremental language model.
+These allow to obtain 1-best parse as well as perplexity as a fully-incremental language model.

 Running word-synchronous beam search:
 ```